alegione/alegione.github.io/_posts/2020/2020-04-26-RecordingLecturesWithPowerpoint.md

 ---
-title:  "Recording Lectures with Microsoft PowerPoint"
+title: Recording Lectures with Microsoft PowerPoint
-permalink: "/2020/RecordingLecturesWithPowerpoint"
+permalink: /2020/RecordingLecturesWithPowerpoint
 published: true
 comments: true
 tags:
-  - "University of Melbourne"
+  - University of Melbourne
   - Education
-  - "Microsoft Office"
+  - Microsoft Office
-  - "Pedagogy"
+  - Pedagogy
 ---

 The aim of this piece is to introduce you to recording audio, and if needed video, through Microsoft PowerPoint to suitably record lectures for teaching.